Patrons With Disabilities

 *The New Orleans Jazz and Heritage Festival is not affiliated with these services and claims no responsibility for any actions taken by these organizations.*

 If you are looking for a lost animal please contact: The Humane Society of Louisiana

 The Grandstand is located inside the Gentilly Pedestrian Entrance.
 It’s a great place to escape the heat and enjoy some food, music, and photography.
 The building is fully air-conditioned.

 The Food Heritage Stages and other exhibits are located on the first floor and are fully accessible with reserved seating for people in wheelchairs.

 There is also reserved shaded seating for the Lagniappe Stage, located in the paddock.

 Reserved seating can also be found on the third floor, the Allison Miner Music Heritage stage.
 This stage may be accessed by the elevators located in the Grandstand building.
-Look for the doors located to the rear of the Lagniappe Stage seating area.
+Look for the doors located to the rear of the Lagniappe Stage seating area (east of the Grandstand).